trungdo1810/AVRDB-Artery-Vein-Segmentation-Dataset/README.md

 ---

-### ⭐ Support the Project

-If you find this repository useful, please consider giving it a star ⭐ on GitHub!
-Your support helps motivate further improvements and sharing with the community.

----

 ### ⚠️ Ethical Note

-This work aims to facilitate **reproducible research** in retinal artery/vein segmentation by providing cleaned versions of publicly available annotations.
+This work aims to facilitate reproducible research in retinal artery/vein segmentation by providing cleaned derivative masks based on annotations from the publicly available AVRDB dataset.
+All original fundus images and annotations are owned by the authors of the AVRDB dataset (Shahzad Akbar et al., 2017) and the Armed Forces Institute of Ophthalmology (AFIO).